Heritage-class cutter: History

 In August 2023, the Coast Guard estimated that the first Offshore Patrol Cutter, USCGC Argus (WMSM-915), wouldn't be delivered until on or about September 30, 2024, over three years later than its original projected delivery date of August 2021, and nearly six years after Eastern Shipbuilding first cut steel for the Argus in January 2019.

 On October 7, 2023, first-in-class USCGC Argus was launched by Eastern Shipbuilding.
 As of September 2025, the Argus is still fitting out, and is not expected to be delivered until 2026.

 On March 5, 2025, Congressman Mike Ezell, Chairman of the Coast Guard and Maritime Transportation subcommittee of the House Committee on Transportation and Infrastructure, reported that the Coast Guard now expects delivery of the first Offshore Patrol Cutter, USCGC Argus (WMSM-915), at the end of 2025, "four years late, and with a host of non-compliant parts."

 On June 7, 2025, a temporary stop-work order was issued on the third and fourth hulls of the class, both at Eastern Shipbuilding.
-The order did not effect hulls planned at Austal USA.
+The order did not affect hulls planned at Austal USA.
 On July 11, 2025, the stop-work order was expanded to an outright cancellation of the third and fourth hulls.
 The Department of Homeland Security announcement of the cancellation remarked in passing that Argus was not expected to be delivered until the end of 2026 at the earliest.